atifcodesalot/hazelnut-gb-emu/README.md

 AI was used extensively, only for; bug hunting, disassembly and optimization problems.

 ## Known bugs
-- Alleyway and Mortal Kombat refuse to run due to serial transfer not being implemented yet
+- ~Alleyway and Mortal Kombat refuse to run due to serial transfer not being implemented yet~ (fixed, impemented serial stub)
 - ~Street Fighter 2 periodically rendering giberrish due to PPU and CPU sync problems~ (fixed)
 - ~Super Star Wars character sprite not rendering~ (fixed, was due to missing hblank stat interrupts)